wagtail-nest/wagtail-airtable/README.md

     * An `AIRTABLE_UNIQUE_IDENTIFIER`.
 This can either be a string or a dictionary mapping the Airtable column name to your unique field in your model.
         * ie. `AIRTABLE_UNIQUE_IDENTIFIER: 'slug',` this will match the `slug` field on your model with the `slug` column name in Airtable.
 Use this option if your model field and your Airtable column name are identical.
         * ie. `AIRTABLE_UNIQUE_IDENTIFIER: {'Airtable Column Name': 'model_field_name'},` this will map the `Airtable Column Name` to a model field called `model_field_name`.
 Use this option if your Airtable column name and your model field name are different.
     * An `AIRTABLE_SERIALIZER` that takes a string path to your serializer.
 This helps map incoming data from Airtable to your model fields.
 Django Rest Framework is required for this.
-See the `examples/` directory for serializer examples.
-TODO: Add `examples/` for setup examples.
+See the [examples/](examples/) directory for serializer examples.
 * Add the following to your `urls.py`:
     ```python
     from django.urls import path